01A Summary of What You Have to Do Before You Can Work As a Flight Attendant

 A Guide to Starting Your Career

-For a long time flight attendants, once called stewardesses, were thought of as merely "waitresses in the sky."
-While it is true that they serve and sell refreshments to passengers on flights, as well as tend to their comfort, there is much more to this career.
+For a long time the public thought of flight attendants, once called stewardesses, as mere "waitresses in the sky."
+While it is true they serve and sell refreshments to passengers on flights, as well as tend to their comfort, there is much more to this career.

-A flight attendant's job is mainly concerned with the safety of airline passengers and crew.
-He or she responds to any emergencies that occur on the aircraft and makes sure everyone follows regulations.
-Learn about the training and certification flight attendants need.
+Learn about the training and certification flight attendants are required to get.
 Then take the Flight Attendant Quiz to find out if this career is a good fit for you.